robcarver17/pysystemtrade/docs/production.md

 ##### Delete specific order ID (CAREFUL!)

 You can delete a specific live order from the database.
 Again, this will most likely lead to all kinds of weird side effects.
-This won't cancel the order eithier; the broker will continue to try and execute it.
+This won't cancel the order either; the broker will continue to try and execute it.
 Only use when debugging or testing, if you really know what you're doing.

 ##### End of day process (cancel orders, mark all orders as complete, delete orders)

-When run_stack_handler has done it's work (eithier because it's time is up, or it has received a STOP command) it will run a clean up process.
+When run_stack_handler has done it's work (either because it's time is up, or it has received a STOP command) it will run a clean up process.
 First it will cancel any active orders.
 Then it will mark all orders as complete, which will update position databases, and move orders to historical data tables.
 Finally it deletes every order from every stack; ensuring no state continues to the next day (which could lead to weird behaviour).

 I strongly advise running this rather than deleting the stack, unless you know exactly what you're doing and have a very valid reason for doing it!